 Elementary training in the melodic, harmonic, and rhythmic elements of music.
 Terminology and musical examples will be presented in analytical, compositional, perceptual, critical, and performing contexts.
 Prerequisites: An ability to read music fluently.
-Credits: 3(3-0) Offered every fall basic elements of musical form.
-Prerequisites: MUSC 210.
+Credits: 3(3-0) Offered every fall sites: MUSC 210.
 Credits: 3(3-0) Offered every spring